albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 If you've read more than a couple of these takes and plan to reflect, you're already in the long tail.

-Everyone has the potential for a self-singularity.
+You have the potential for a self-singularity.

 Please email critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
 Feel free to copy.
 After all, these are quotes, not original thoughts.
 Part 3 is coming.